 Member of the WIDA Consortium since 2009.

-Hawaii uses Kindergarten W-APT and WIDA Screener (for Grades 1-12) to identify English Learners (ELs).
+Hawaii uses WIDA Screener (for Grades K-12) to identify English Learners (ELs).
 ACCESS for ELLs is given to all ELs during the annual testing window, which typically takes place from mid-January through late February.

 Requirements and Resources